crosscode-nl/influxdblptool/README.md

 ## Introduction

-This library helps generating files according to InfluxDB Line Writer Protocol.
+This library helps generating output according to the InfluxDB Line Writer Protocol.

-The protocol contains some escaping and encoding rules so it is easy to create files containing errors.
+The protocol contains some escaping and encoding rules so it is easy to create files containing errors when doing this manually.

-By using this fully tested library it becomes easy to create files that adhere to the InfluxDB Line Writer Protocol correctly.
+By using this fully tested library it becomes easy to generate data that conforms the InfluxDB Line Writer Protocol.

 See:
 * [Line Protocol 1.8 Reference](https://docs.influxdata.com/influxdb/v1.8/write_protocols/line_protocol_reference/)